 Step 2: Make the Brownie Layer

-Pulse 6 Oreo cookies into coarse crumbs in your food processor, then add powdered sugar, cocoa powder, and salt to combine well.
-Drizzle in melted butter and pulse until the mixture looks like wet sand.
-Spread the crumbs on a baking sheet and bake for about 10 minutes until fragrant and slightly crisp.
-Let them cool thoroughly before using.
+Take 6 Oreo cookies and pulse them into coarse crumbs — you want a sandy texture here for nice crunch.
+To these crumbs, add powdered sugar, cocoa powder, and salt, pulsing to combine.
+Drizzle in the melted butter and pulse just until the crumbs resemble wet sand.
+Spread this topping on a baking sheet and bake for about 10 minutes until the aroma fills your kitchen.
+Let the topping cool completely before adding it to your pie.

 Step 4: Prepare the Chocolate Mousse